seb-jarczewski/labchem-pro/README.md

 # LabChem PRO

-Labchem PRO is a web app laboratory inventory system, based on my Labchem-db preliminary project.
+Labchem PRO is a web app laboratory inventory management system, based on my Labchem-db preliminary project.

 The project is currently **in development phase**, constantly improved.